 Based on enrollments for 2000-2010, analysts estimated that public school enrollment would rise to 52 million by 2027.
 However, most projections of an increase in enrollment did not account for factors that led to a 30-year low in 2017.
 They also did not account for the decrease in immigration which has occurred in the last two years.
 This shift may go the opposite direction, but for now, these factors are keeping enrollment levels fairly consistent from 2016-2020.
 This trend applies to both public and private schools as shown below.

 Some school districts will continue to see increases in enrollment while others, many in rural areas, will see declines due to depopulation.
 In areas where enrollment has declined, schools are downsizing and online learning is used as a tool to offset per-student expenditures.
 Relying heavily on blended or online learning may result in accuracies, particularly in those states and districts where per-student spending is low.

 General Elementary School Enrollment Trends

-Looking to the future, elementary school enrollment is expected to grow further, up to 36,668,000 by 2027.
-While this is a lower rate of growth than seen over the previous decade, this estimate still represents an expected growth in the volume of students (especially among specific demographic groups).
+Elementary school enrollment is projected to grow further, up to 36 million by 2027.
+This is a lower rate of growth than seen over the previous decade.
+It’s still a realistic number based on the population trends overall in the United States.

 General Secondary School Enrollment Trends